 These are the 5 steps:

-- COMMUNICATE DECISION & KEEP RECORDS – After the grievance meeting and any investigations have taken place, the employer needs to decide whether to uphold or dismiss the grievance and communicate this decision to the employee in writing without unreasonable delay, usually within 10 working days.
+- Communicate Decision and complete records.
+After the grievance meeting and any investigations have taken place, the employer needs to decide whether to uphold or dismiss the grievance and communicate this decision to the employee in writing without unreasonable delay, usually within 10 working days.
 The HR Director or Manager handling the employee grievance must ensure that the minutes of all formal grievance meetings are taken and copies given to the employee for information.
 The minute taker should not be part of the discussions about the outcome of the grievance or appeal other than to record the key points of the discussion.

 - A very helpful question to ask an employee raising a grievance is “what outcome do you want from this grievance?”
 This tends to focus the employee’s mind on the solution he or she is looking for rather than just the problem.